Ball tampering: Examples and allegations

 The use of foreign substances to polish the ball is illegal, but may be difficult to detect by the umpires.
-Saliva used to be used commonly to add shine to the ball.
-But due to the COVID-19 Pandemic this has now been banned due to the risk of viral transmission through saliva.
-It's unclear if this rule will ever be reverted, players are now using other legal ways to shine the ball such as sweat.
+Saliva used to be commonly used to add shine to the ball.
+Due to the COVID-19 pandemic this has now been banned due to the risk of viral transmission through saliva.
+It is unclear if this rule will ever be reverted, and players are now using other legal ways to shine the ball such as sweat.
 Substances which have been used for this purpose include hair gel, sugar from sweets, and lip balm.
 Some commentators have suggested that this form of undetected ball tampering may be common.

 Picking at the threads of the main seam or 'lifting' the quarter seam to aid conventional and reverse swing respectively are also illegal.
 Modifying the quarter seam can be particularly difficult to detect or prove.

 There have been a number of high-profile instances of alleged ball tampering, particularly in international cricket due to the increase in television coverage.
 As ball tampering is a form of cheating and is often difficult to prove, accusations have frequently been controversial.